 • The network starts with a Flatten layer, which reshapes the input from [1, 28, 28] to [1, 784] without adding any parameters.

-• This is followed by two Linear (fully connected) layers with ReLU activations and optional Dropout layers in between, contributing to the parameter count.
+• This is followed by two linear, fully-connected, layers with ReLU activations and optional Dropout layers in between that contribute to the parameter count.

 • The final linear layer, which outputs raw logits for the 10 classes, has 2,570 parameters.

-• The total number of trainable parameters in the model is 102,762, with no non-trainable parameters.
+• The total number of trainable parameters in the model is 102,762, without any non-trainable parameters.

 Training the model

-Now add the data loading, train, and test loops to actually train the model.
-This proceeds exactly the same as in the original model:
+Now add the load-the-data, train, and test loops to train the model.
+This process is the same as with the original model:

 from torchvision import transforms, datasets